ericbannon/kubeturbo-openshift/README.md

 ##### From the CLI

-Using the sample provided [here](https://raw.githubusercontent.com/ericbannon/kubeturbo-openshift/main/operator-cli-install/kubeturbo/sample-crd-kubeturbo.yaml "kubeturbocrd"), modify the values listed above to your own.
+Using the sample provided [here](https://raw.githubusercontent.com/ericbannon/kubeturbo-openshift/main/operator-cli-install/kubeturbo/sample-crd-kubeturbo.yaml "kubeturbocrd"), modify the appropriate values to your own.

 1. Modify values